+Students trace the unification of the nation-state in Europe, and examine the Enlightenment, the French Revolution, and the economic and political roots of the modern world.
 Students will become familiar with the origins and consequences of the Industrial Revolution, 19th century political reform in Western Europe, and imperialism in Africa, Asia, and South America.
 Class discussions will investigate the causes and consequences of the great military and economic events of the past century, including World War I, the Great Depression, World War II, the Cold War, and the Russian and Chinese revolutions.
 Students will also examine the rise of nationalism and the continuing persistence of political, ethnic, and religious conflict in many parts of the world.
 There is an increased focus on reading and interpreting primary source documents, historical fiction, and secondary sources.
 Research, writing and presentation skills are an integral part of this advanced course.
-Prerequisite: A grade of "B" or above in Honors World History I.
+Prerequisite: A grade of "B" or above in Grade & Social Studies.